 Hello World!
+Processing from Ultra_Lab on Vimeo.
+Hello World!
 Processing is a documentary on creative coding that explores the role that ideas such as process, experimentation and algorithm play in this creative field featuring artists, designers and code enthusiasts.
 Based on a series of interviews to some of the leading figures of the Processing open […]

 Qeexo wants to bring new dimensions of touch to interactive surfaces, and make better use of the natural richness of our hands!
 Fingers have many “modes” – they do not just poke, as contemporary touchscreen interaction would suggest, but also flick, rub, knock, grasp, and many other actions.

 (Via Dynamic Information Design Seminar Blog) Minority Report science adviser and inventor John Underkoffler demos g-speak — the real-life version of the film’s eye-popping, tai chi-meets-cyberspace computer interface.
 Is this how tomorrow’s computers will be controlled?
 G-Speak is a really interesting concept.
 Right now I do not feel it is where it should be to […]

 Björn Hartmann (Stanford HCI Group) talks about the different prototyping tools he and his collaborators have built to address two research questions: 1) How can tools enable designers to create prototypes of ubiquitous computing interfaces?
 2) How can design tools support the larger process of learning from these prototypes?
 (Duration: 1 hour, 13 minutes; this […]

 There is a new release of the Hobnox Audiotool coming up!
 Until release you can play with iNudge: